Service members and their families experience added stressors and challenges in the face of disasters and hazards.

 Planning for the Worst, Hoping for the Best

-This final session ties together all planning aspects involved in military family readiness from both family and service professional perspectives.
+This final course ties together all planning aspects involved in military family readiness from both family and service professional perspectives.

 Dr. Lindsey shares strategies, resources, and templates, with a focus on the who, what, when, where, and why of preparation, mitigation, and recovery.